Anna S. Þorvaldsdóttir

-Anna Sigríður Þorvaldsdóttir (Anna Thorvaldsdottir) (born 11 July 1977) is "one of Iceland's most celebrated composers" and 2012 winner of the Nordic Council Music Prize.
+Anna Sigríður Þorvaldsdóttir (Anna Thorvaldsdottir) (born 11 July 1977) is an Icelandic composer.
+She has been called "one of Iceland's most celebrated composers", and was the 2012 winner of the Nordic Council Music Prize.
 Her music is frequently performed in Europe and in the United States, and is often influenced by landscapes and nature.

 Early life and education

 Anna Thorvaldsdottir trained as a cellist in her youth, and began composing at a young age.
 She studied composition at Iceland Academy of the Arts (BA in Composition), and later attended the University of California, San Diego, gaining her MA and PhD.

 Career

-Anna Thorvaldsdottir has been commissioned by Berliner Philharmoniker, New York Philharmonic, Los Angeles Philharmonic, Orchestre de Paris, City of Birmingham Symphony Orchestra, Gothenburg Symphony Orchestra, Munich Philharmonic, International Contemporary Ensemble, Ensemble Intercontemporain, BBC Proms, and Carnegie Hall among others.
+Anna Thorvaldsdottir has been commissioned by Berliner Philharmoniker, New York Philharmonic, Los Angeles Philharmonic, Orchestre de Paris, City of Birmingham Symphony Orchestra, Gothenburg Symphony Orchestra, Munich Philharmonic, International Contemporary Ensemble, Ensemble Intercontemporain, BBC Proms, and Carnegie Hall.

-Portrait concerts of Thorvaldsdottir's work have been presented at many major venues and music festivals, including: Chicago’s Museum of Contemporary Art, Knoxville’s Big Ears Festival, Lincoln Center’s Mostly Mozart Festival in NYC, Münchener Kammerorchester’s Nachtmusic der Moderne series, National Sawdust, the Composer Portraits Series at NYC’s Miller Theatre, the Leading International Composers series at the Phillips Collection in Washington DC, Gothenburg Symphony Orchestra’s Point Festival, and Wigmore Hall.
+Portrait concerts of Anna's work have been presented at many major venues and music festivals, including: Chicago’s Museum of Contemporary Art, Knoxville’s Big Ears Festival, Lincoln Center’s Mostly Mozart Festival in NYC, Münchener Kammerorchester’s Nachtmusic der Moderne series, National Sawdust, the Composer Portraits Series at NYC’s Miller Theatre, the Leading International Composers series at the Phillips Collection in Washington DC, Gothenburg Symphony Orchestra’s Point Festival, and Wigmore Hall.

 As an educator, she has given lectures and presentations at Stanford, Columbia, Cornell, NYU, Northwestern, University of Chicago, Sibelius Academy, and the Royal Academy of Music in London.

-Thorvaldsdottir is currently composer-in-residence with the Iceland Symphony Orchestra.
+Anna is currently composer-in-residence with the Iceland Symphony Orchestra.
 She is based in Surrey, UK, near London.